Philostrate: Performances

 In original performances of A Midsummer Night's Dream, the actor who played Egeus and the actor who played Philostrate were probably one and the same.
 This can be gathered through discrepancies between the First Folio and earlier quarto versions of the play.
 In act V, scene 1, for example, the quartos say "Call Philostrate" in several places where the 1623 Folio says "Call Egeus".
 This would be an easy mistake to make if one actor had spoken both parts in this scene.
 One actor filling both roles explains the jumbled dialogue in this scene.
 Howard Furness, editor of several Shakespeare editions, interprets this a little differently, saying that Shakespeare may not have originally intended both roles to be played by the same person, but that directors combined the roles to save money.
 In any case, act V, scene 1, is the only scene in which both men are present at the same time.
 In cases where one actor was playing both roles, Egeus' character would probably have filled both roles in this scene, absorbing Philostrate's lines into his own.

 However, during act V, there is no mention of Egeus, nor does he have a speaking role.
-It is logical, however, that he would have been in attendance since it is also his daughter Hermia's wedding that the group if there to celebrate.
+It is logical, however, that he would have been in attendance since it is also his daughter Hermia's wedding that the group is there to celebrate.